-- a.
-Correctly orient the image receptor to the patient's anatomy. - b.
+a.
+Correctly orient the image receptor to the patient's anatomy.

+b.
 Direct the CR to the proper centering point and to the center of the image receptor.

-- a.
-Screen females of reproductive age for pregnancy/last LMP, document data, and follow hospital policy. - b.
-Apply methods of radiation protection for the patient e.g. shielding, collimation, and low dose technique factors. - c.
-Wear a protective lead apron, thyroid shield, and gloves, if necessary. - d.
+a.
+Screen females of reproductive age for pregnancy/last LMP, document data, and follow hospital policy.

+b.
+Apply methods of radiation protection for the patient e.g. Shielding when necessary in accordance to Clinical Facility Policy, Collimation, and low dose technique factors.

+c.
+Wear a protective lead apron, thyroid shield, and gloves, if necessary.

+d.
 Announce that an x-ray exposure is to be made and allow personnel to vacate the area prior to making an exposure.